 It is time to put your friendships on the weighing scale.
 Time to rethink the value they add to your life.
 Time to seek out those with your best interests at heart.
 Have you had that friend who never calls, texts or checks on you until they are hit with a need, or they desire a shoulder to cry on?
 Or the one who only wants you because you pull crowds and bring good tidings.
 Ask yourself, how many of your friends will even gift you if not on your birthday?
 Or sit with you because of your connections.
 Some stick around because of the favor in your life.
 While others joyride just so they can be associated with you for their own selfish gains.

-Sieve out the chuff, then water the strong seed.
+Sieve out the chuff, then water the healthy seed.
 It will give you fruit eventually.